justinkelly/justinkelly.github.io/_posts/2021-03-22-vala21-techcamp-powerbi-workshop.md

 ![2021-powerbi2-2-loan_fields.png]({{site.baseurl}}/img/2021-powerbi2-2-loan_fields.png)

+_Discuss what happened and why this is important!_

 Rename the columns and change year to Date format
 * _Date needs to be changed from a Number to Text and then to Date_